 But I have made no use of any of these rights, nor am I writing these things to secure any such provision . . .
 What then is my reward?
 That in my preaching I may present the gospel free of charge, so as not to make full use of my right in the gospel.
 (1 Cor.
 9:12–18)

-This brings up an intriguing observation: Paul felt free to set aside a specific command of the Lord, which he acknowledged in 1 Corinthians 9:14: “the Lord commanded that those who proclaim the gospel should get their living by the gospel.”
-“The Lord commanded” it, so Paul had a right and an obligation to make a living from his preaching.
-But Paul chose to lay aside his right.
-Perhaps he believed new circumstances called for a new approach.
+This brings up a curious observation: Paul felt free to set aside a specific command of the Lord, which he acknowledged in 1 Corinthians 9:14: “the Lord commanded that those who proclaim the gospel should get their living by the gospel.”
+Since “the Lord commanded” it, Paul had a right and an obligation to make a living from his preaching.
+But he chose to relinquish his right for legitimate reasons, as we will see below.

-So how did Paul do it?
+If Paul was not compensated from the Corinthians, how did he make it financially?
+After all, he needed money to travel, eat, and buy essential items, right?
 How did he preach in Corinth free of charge?
 Here’s what he says in 2 Corinthians:

 I robbed other churches by receiving support from them so as to serve you.
 And when I was with you and needed something, I was not a burden to anyone, for the brothers who came from Macedonia supplied what I needed.
 I have kept myself from being a burden to you in any way, and will continue to do so.
 (11:8–9)

-Other churches supported Paul so that he could freely minister in Corinth.
+Other churches supported Paul so he could freely minister in Corinth.
 But Paul not only received financial support from other churches, he also worked.
-Here’s what it says in Acts 18:
+The book of Acts provides us with the following information:

 Paul “stayed with them and worked.”
 For some reason, Paul adamantly refused to accept money from the Corinthian church.
 Instead he accepted support from other churches and he worked as a tentmaker.
 The actual Greek word translated “tentmakers” in Acts 18:3 could be applied to any type of leather worker.

-While Paul accepted gifts from certain churches, much of the time he supported himself through manual labor.
+While Paul accepted gifts from certain churches, he often supported himself through manual labor.
 So here’s the question we will focus on: Why did Paul refuse compensation and work a day job?

-For Paul, earning money through manual labor wasn’t a second-tier way to make a living.
-Instead, Paul’s statements display a certain pride in his hardworking lifestyle:
+It’s important to note that Paul did not consider earning money through manual labor as a second-tier way to make a living.
+Instead, his statements convey pride in his hardworking lifestyle:

 For you remember, brothers, our labor and toil: we worked night and day, that we might not be a burden to any of you, while we proclaimed to you the gospel of God (1 Thess.
 2:9).